What Should I Wear To A Wedding In Winter?

-According to soundvision.com, the winter months are the least popular for weddings.
-This is pretty sensible if you think about it.
-Christmas and New Year’s throw a wrench into plans, and frankly, it’s cold.
+According to Sound Vision, the winter months are the least popular for weddings.
+It’s not overly surprising, really, as Christmas and New Year’s throw a wrench into plans.
+And frankly, it’s cold.

-The clothes you get to wear, however, make a winter wedding the opportunity of a lifetime to dress to the nines as a man.
+Additionally, the clothes you get to wear make a winter wedding the opportunity of a lifetime to dress to the nines as a man.

 For the purposes of this discussion, we’re using the following definitions for formal and informal:

-- Formal: Black-tie or its equivalent; a tuxedo or morning dress
+- Formal: Black-tie or equivalent; a tuxedo or morning dress

 - Informal: A suit or tailored outfit comprised of “odd” items